Submission Guidelines for Young Children

 After the article has been reviewed, the authors will be notified of its status.
 After receipt of this notification, the author may submit another article.
 Thus, only one article per author can be under initial consideration and review at a time.

-The Young Children review process generally takes six to eight months from receipt of manuscript.
+The Young Children review process generally takes 6–8 months from receipt of manuscript.
 The process is compressed for cluster articles.
 The schedule may vary according to the schedule of our reviewers, many of whom are on the academic calendar.
-The review and editing steps are explained in the table below:

 12 to 16 weeks after receipt